Hello.

 SS: Jaden Hicks

-2025 KC Chiefs Projected Offensive Starters Pre-Draft in my opinion:
+2025 KC Chiefs Projected Offensive Starters Post-Draft in

 FB: Carson Steele